gjs4wu/music-recognition/README.md

+# Fuzzing Song Recognition Tools

+# Setup

+To download all necessary packages and tools, run `setup.sh`.
+I used Python 3.10, but I think it should work with Python 3.8 and later

 # Generating noisy audio samples

 There are 8 songs for which I have generated samples, each of which has its own folder in the /data folder.
 Each song starts with 1 sample, a 15-second unmodified clip from the target song, which can be found at both sample.wav and /inputs/0000.wav in each song folder.